Vieques: An Astonishing Puerto Rican Island

-The islands that comprise the upper boundary of the Caribbean Sea are the big ones -Cuba, Jamaica, the Dominican Republic and Puerto Rico.
+The islands that comprise the upper boundary of the Caribbean Sea are the big ones -Cuba, Jamaica, the Dominican Republic, and Puerto Rico.

-East of Puerto Rico, confident that their larger cousins are doing their job of guarding the warm blue waters of the Caribbean from the gray Atlantic, the islands get significantly smaller and tumble in a relaxed arc southward toward South America.
+East of Puerto Rico, confident that their larger cousins are doing their job of guarding the warm blue waters of the Caribbean against the gray Atlantic, the islands get significantly smaller and tumble in a relaxed arc southward toward South America.
 The first of these small gems, just seven miles east of Puerto Rico is Vieques — 21 miles long, five miles wide, and leagues apart from its bigger island sister.

 Making a trip to Vieques is a worthwhile endeavor as much for what is there (tempting empty beaches, great restaurants, friendly people) as what is not there — namely, the US Navy.